cpro-iot/cpro-ui5-ts-template-flex-column/README.md

   - other useful [core packages & tooling](https://ui5.sap.com/#/tools)
 - work in a bigger team and prefer using Typescript over JS
 - would like to build a prototype that can be quickly extended
+- do not want to implement all the Flex Column Layout logic by yourself

 You should **not** use this template if you